GustavoCruz13/Praticando-HTML-CSS/README.md

 ## Alura Plus (Curso) Gustavo Cruz
-This is the first version, it's not the final version because I didn't make the responsive changes for mobiles.
+it's not the final version because I didn't make the responsive changes for mobiles.
 Course (Alura) using Html 5 and CSS 3.

 ## Technology